eleu-u/cproj/README.md

 #

-list templates with the "cproj list" command, this literally just runs ls/dir in the TEMPLATES_PATH
+this literally just runs ls/dir in the TEMPLATES_PATH

 list example:
 ```sh